 “Because what you wear is grubby.”

-I admit that what I wear is well worn but that only means it wears well – fitting perfectly into my minimalist and grubby lifestyle.
+I admit my clothes are well worn but that only means they wear well – fitting perfectly into my minimalist lifestyle.

 That way, I never have to reach into my closet.

 I prefer to stay out of there because my closet holds things that I do not want to revisit.
-In there is another me.
-A thinner, hyper-caffeinated, office attired me – and thank god those days are over… I mean the caffeine/office days, not the thin days.
+Inside is another me.
+A thinner, hyper-caffeinated, office attired me – and thank god since I retired those days are over… I mean the caffeine/office days, not the thin days.